Vindexus/PoweredByHeresy/docs/README.md

 # About this Project
-PbH is an open source game.
-These docs are a work in progress.

-## The Big Three
-Read about the 3 questions in [this blog post](https://stockade.wordpress.com/2009/09/28/the-3-questions-1/).
-They aren't meant to be questions whose answers you can turn to when unsure about changes you want to add.

-### What is the game about?
-Exploring a specific region of the Warhammer 40,000 universe in your search for heresy, and wiping it out when you find it.

-### How does your game do this?

-### How does your game encourage/reward this?
+These are the documents for those interested in helping with writing the game and its codebase.

-## Goals
+## How It Works
-Here are some goals I'm spitballing.

- - Crunchier than Dungeon World
- - Less crunchy than Dark Heresy
- - Health should matter more than Dungeon World
- - Very modular.
-Easy to add in supplements of new enemies,
- - Investigative.
-Finding clues is important.
- - Build the sector.
-The GM and the players should find out about the cultures of the places they visit as they play, together.
+The game is a combination of game text and NodeJS code.
+Game text is written, then run through compilers, and outputs readable files.

-## How to Help
+## How To Help

-### 1. Write on GitHub
+### 1. Making Small Changes
-You can make text changes on GitHub directly and create pull requests.
+You can make small text changes directly on GitHub by editing files in the [source folder](https://github.com/Vindexus/PoweredByHeresy/tree/master/source).
+Here's what's in there

+ - [Pages](https://github.com/Vindexus/PoweredByHeresy/tree/master/source/pages): Game text is in these pages, and they reference game data.
+ - [Data](https://github.com/Vindexus/PoweredByHeresy/tree/master/source/data): Little pieces of game data, like moves and items, are stored here to be inserted into the pages.
+ - [Partials](https://github.com/Vindexus/PoweredByHeresy/tree/master/source/partials): Small templates for things in pages that crop up a lot, like moves.

-### 2. Run the Code Locally
+### 2. Making Large Changes
-If you want to get a better sense of what your changes will do, you should run the project locally.
+If you want to make large changes, you'll probably need to get the entire project with its code up and running locally.

+### 3. Making Code Changes
+The project's compilers are based on two NodeJS modules that I'll add links to later.